 There's Something About Nori

 You most likely know that nori sheets are used to wrap maki sushi, but that is not the only way they're consumed.
-In Japan, you find them in furikake for instance (nori flakes and dried fish rice seasoning) and you can also find them in small sheets eaten as snacks.
+In Japan, you find them in furikake for instance (nori flakes and dried fish rice seasoning) and cut into small rectangular forms with traditional seasoning.
+You'll commonly find two types.
+One is the Korean type which is roasted with sesame oil and the other one is the Japanese type which is seasoned with mirin, soy sauce, sugar and powdered fish flavors.

-These are as addictive as chips!
-The reason is that they contain lots of this deep savory "umami" flavor.
-They are roasted using sesame oil, or some other types of vegetable oil, and seasoned to give them an extra tasty punch.
-In Japan, they are called "ajitsuke nori" (seasoned nori).
-These little sheets of "nori chips" have been growing in popularity worldwide.
+They are known in Japan as "kankoku nori" or Korean nori, although they don't necessarily come from Korea.
+The kankoku nori sheets are roasted using sesame oil, or some other types of vegetable oil, salted and seasoned with different kinds of flavors.
+The fact that they are roasted with oil and that nori contain lots of this deep savory "umami" flavor makes them as addictive as chips.
 And that's a good thing!
-Because unlike chips, which quite arguably fall in the junk food category, giving you lots of calories for not much healthy nutritional intake, nori seaweeds are actually rich in plenty of vitamins and minerals!
+Because unlike chips, which quite arguably fall in the junk food category, giving you lots of calories for not much healthy nutritional intake, nori seaweeds are actually rich in vitamins and minerals!

-If you have good chopstick skills, try to place them on top of your rice and wrapping bits of it with the nori by using the chopsticks.
+Perhaps the most common way of eating them is by placing them on top of a bowl of rice and wrapping bits of it with the nori by using chopsticks.

 Seaweed snacks have exploded in popularity worldwide in recent years because they taste great and are actually healthy!
 You might be available to buy them at your local supermarket even if you don't live in Japan.
 Give them a try if you haven't!